Travel.State.Gov >

 We do not pay medical bills.
 Be aware that U.S. Medicare/Medicaid does not apply overseas.
 Most hospitals and doctors overseas do not accept U.S. health insurance.

 Medical Insurance: Make sure your health insurance plan provides coverage overseas.
 Most care providers overseas only accept cash payments.
-See our webpage for more information on insurance providers for overseas coverage.
+See our webpage for more information on insurance overseas.
 Visit the U.S. Centers for Disease Control and Prevention for more information on the type of insurance you should consider before you travel overseas.

 We strongly recommend supplemental insurance to cover medical evacuation.
 Medical evacuation services in Somalia are extremely limited, and services responding from outside of the country will take more than six hours to respond.